skoriche/Climate-REF4CMIP/docs/installation.md

 /// admonition | Note

-`pip install cmip_ref[providers]` installs the metric providers packages which container the metrics definitions, but not necesarily the additional packages required to run the metrics.
+`pip install cmip_ref[providers]` installs the metric providers packages which container the metrics definitions, but not necessarily the additional packages required to run the metrics.
 ///

+Some of the metric providers require additional dependencies to be installed.
+For these providers, the REF will automatically create a new Conda environment and install the required dependencies.
+This uses a bundled version of the [micromamba](https://github.com/mamba-org/micromamba-releases) to create and manage the environment so no additional dependencies are required.

 ## Conda